The most beautiful snowdrops in the world: types, photos. Snowdrop - the first breath of spring What snowdrops look like photos

 Figure 4.
 Features of the Elveza variety

-Another distinctive feature is long flowering.
-The first buds appear already at the end of winter or the beginning of spring and do not fade for 30 days.
+Another one distinctive feature- long flowering.
+The first buds appear at the end of winter or early spring and do not fade within 30 days.

-Many people associate early spring with these small delicate flowers, because they are the first to appear from under the snow, and delight the eye after the winter cold.
+Many people associate early spring with these small, delicate flowers, because they are the first to emerge from under the snow and are pleasing to the eye after the winter cold.

 Figure 5.
 First spring flowers

-Many have seen a green carpet of ordinary garden flowers, so we suggest that you familiarize yourself with their photos in natural conditions (Figure 5).
+Many have seen green carpet ordinary garden flowers, so we suggest that you familiarize yourself with their photos in natural conditions (Figure 5).

-Despite the fact that many species are successfully grown in gardens and greenhouses, forest species have become endangered due to human fault.
-By picking them, people not only destroy the natural beauty, but also do not allow the flowers to multiply naturally, as the culture bulbs are often damaged during the collection.
+Despite the fact that many species are successfully grown in gardens and greenhouses, forest species are endangered due to human fault.
+By picking them, people not only destroy the natural beauty, but also prevent the flowers from reproducing naturally, since the bulbs of the crop are often damaged during harvesting.

 Figure 6.
-Appearance of plants listed in the Red Book
+Appearance plants listed in the Red Book

-At the moment, the forest species is listed in the Red Book and it is prohibited by law to pluck it (Figure 6).
-But, unfortunately, this does not stop poachers at all, who pluck flowers in early spring (often along with bulbs) for sale.
-In fact, this does not make sense at all, since outwardly they practically do not differ from other species that can be grown in a country house or in a greenhouse for sale.
+At the moment, the forest species is listed in the Red Book and picking it is prohibited by law (Figure 6).
+But, unfortunately, this does not stop poachers at all, who pull out flowers in early spring (often along with bulbs) for sale.
+In fact, this makes no sense at all, since in appearance they are practically no different from other species that can be grown in the country or in a greenhouse for sale.

-In the video you can see how different varieties of this crop look, including those listed in the Red Book.
+In the video you can see what they look like different varieties of this culture, including those listed in the Red Book.

 Photo of white snowdrops

-You can admire the carpet of white inflorescences in the picture, but it is much more pleasant to grow such plants in the garden.
-For this, seeds collected with your own hands, or bulbs bought in a specialized store, are suitable.
+You can admire the carpet of white inflorescences in a painting, but it is much more pleasant to grow such plants in the garden.
+Seeds collected with your own hands or bulbs purchased in a specialized store are suitable for this.

 Figure 7.
 Photo of white spring flowers

-The value of plants is preserved only if they are in the flower bed.
-If you pick these flowers, the bouquet will last no longer than a few days, while in the garden they can delight you for a month.
+The value of plants is preserved only if they are in a flower bed.
+If you pick these flowers, the bouquet will last no longer than a few days, whereas in the garden they can delight you for a month.

-Snowdrop (Galantus)- a herbaceous plant of the Amaryllis family, a genus of perennial grasses (in nature, there are about 20 species, most of which grow in the Caucasus and Asia).
+Snowdrop (Galanthus)- herbaceous plant of the Amaryllis family, genus perennial herbs(there are about 20 species in nature, most of which grow in the Caucasus and Asia).

-How many species of snowdrops exist today, biologists cannot say, because they have several opinions on this matter.
-However, they are all sure that the number of varieties of the plant exceeds 18.
-Snowdrops of many species are largely similar to each other and have approximately the same size, and they received their names either from the place of growth or in honor of the people who discovered and explored them.
+Biologists cannot say exactly how many species of snowdrops exist today, since they have several opinions on this matter.
+However, they are all confident that the number of plant varieties exceeds 18.
+Snowdrops of many species are largely similar to each other and have approximately same sizes, and they received their names either from the place where they grew, or in honor of the people who discovered and explored them.

-Snowdrops are one of the first flowers that bloom immediately after the snow cover has melted, and many people can easily recognize them even in a photo, but for those who are not yet familiar with snowdrops, we will give a brief description and name of the most common species of this plant.
+Snowdrops are one of the first flowers to bloom immediately after the snow cover melts, and many people can easily recognize them even in photos, but for those who are still unfamiliar with snowdrops, we will give short description and the name of the most common species of this plant.

-Admiring these fragile flowers, few people thought about what types of snowdrop are listed in the Red Book, although in fact, almost all of them are noted in it, except for the snow-white snowdrop.
-All species are threatened with extinction to some extent, as they are found in the wild only in certain areas in limited numbers, and deforestation, destruction of soil in their places of growth, environmental pollution and digging up their bulbs for breeding at home can affect the extinction. a plant like the snowdrop.
+Admiring these fragile flowers, few people thought about what types of snowdrops are listed in the Red Book, although in fact, almost all of them are noted in it, except for the snow-white snowdrop.
+All species are at risk of extinction to one degree or another, since they are found in the wild only in certain areas in limited quantities, and deforestation, destruction of soil in their habitats, environmental pollution and digging up their bulbs for cultivation at home can affect the extinction such a plant as snowdrop.

 We will now tell you what a real snowdrop of each of the main species looks like, and the attached photos will clearly demonstrate the beauty of these marvelous plants.